bashmish/builder-wds/README.md

 ### Rename "rollupConfig" => "rollupFinal"

-For consistency with other similar hooks in the Storybook ecosystem, including this builder's own `wdsFinal`, the rollup hook was renamed to `rollupFinal`.
+For consistency with other similar hooks in the storybook ecosystem, including this builder's own `wdsFinal`, the rollup hook was renamed to `rollupFinal`.

 ### CLI